macloo/html-forms-examples/EXERCISES.md

 ##form1

 These files (**form1.html** and **form1.js**) deal with text fields.
 First, play with [the live page](http://macloo.github.io/html-forms-examples/form1.html).
 Then look at the HTML, flipping between the HTML file in your text editor and the live page in your browser.
-Try to change the text inside the four fields.
+On the live page, try to change the text in the four fields.
 Click **Submit.** Reset the form, click **Submit** again.

 Now look at the code in **form1.js** -- start by looking at line 13.
 The key there is `.blur()` -- read the text inside quotes (line 14), go back to the live page, figure it out.